B2B Lead Generation Glossary

 ICP (Ideal client Profile)

 ICP is the detailed description of the company type that gets the most value from your solution, including firmographic data, technographic requirements, and behavioral characteristics that predict successful implementations.
-ICP defines who qualifies as a lead worth pursuing.
+Simply put: ICP defines who is worth pursuing.

 Related terms: